jurgenwigg/py3S60/newcore/Doc/library/asyncio-task.rst

    wrap it in :func:`shield`.

    The function will wait until the future is actually cancelled, so the total wait time may exceed the *timeout*.
-If an exception happens during cancellation, it is propagated.

    If the wait is cancelled, the future *aw* is also cancelled.

    .. deprecated-removed:: 3.8 3.10
-      The ``loop`` parameter.
-This function has been implicitly getting the current running loop since 3.7.
-See
-      :ref:`What's New in 3.10's Removed section <whatsnew310-removed>`
-      for more information.
+      The *loop* parameter.

    .. _asyncio_example_waitfor: